 However, the difference between a trigger and a stored procedure is that the trigger is attached to a table and is only fired when an INSERT, UPDATE or DELETE operation occurred whereas stored procedures are not attached to a specific table and can be executed explicitly by making a call to the stored procedure.
 In addition to that, triggers can also execute stored procedures.

 Nested Trigger: A trigger can also contain INSERT, UPDATE and DELETE logic within itself; so, when the trigger is fired because of data modification, it can also cause another data modification, thereby firing another trigger.
-A trigger that contains data modification logic within itself which cause another trigger to be fired is called as the nested trigger.
+A trigger that contains data modification logic within itself which causes another trigger to be fired is called the nested trigger.

 The following are the two types of triggers in SQL Server.